 Both casinos were to have a target of 50% employment of First Nations employees.

 1995 Gaming Agreement

-When the City of Saskatoon referendum results determined that the Province should operate only one government-run Casino, the parties negotiated the 1995 Gaming Agreement.
+When the City of Saskatoon referendum results left the Province with only one government-run Casino, the parties negotiated the 1995 Gaming Agreement.

 The new arrangement provided annual funding to deal with problem gambling.
 In addition, amendments provided for designated funding to continue the joint effort between FSIN and the Province concerning matters related to on-reserve gaming jurisdiction.